MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 ### MIR

-The current plan is to *not* have an explicit representation of window functions in MIR for now, but here we still discuss how such a representation could look like.
+The current plan is to *not* have an explicit representation of window functions in MIR for now.
+Here, we first discuss some reasons for this.
+Then, we discuss how such a representation could look like, as it is still on the table for a future evolution of window function handling, when
+- the currently ongoing optimizer refactoring is completed;
+- all window functions are ported to the prefix sum rendering;
+- we have data indicating that the pattern recognition is indeed too brittle.

 We decided not to have an explicit representation because it would mean that we would have to immediately teach all existing transforms how to handle window functions, which would be a lot of code to write.
 Current transforms at least don't do incorrect things with window functions.
 (However, some transforms might currently not be able to do their thing on the complicated pattern that the HIR lowering creates for window functions, for example [projection pushdown doesn't work for window functions](https://github.com/MaterializeInc/materialize/issues/17522).)

-I'm hoping that MIR transforms won't create too many variations of the pattern.
+I'm hoping that MIR transforms won't create too many variations of the window function pattern that HIR lowering creates.
 The pattern involves FlatMap, which not many transforms actually manipulate much.
 Also, the data is in a very weird form during the pattern (the whole row hidden inside a (nested) record), so some transforms cannot handle that, e.g. ProjectionPushdown.

+Having an explicit MIR representation instead of the current pattern would also mean that we would have to put in extra work to allow falling back to the old window function rendering code in such cases that are not yet covered by the prefix sum rendering.
+More specifically, we would need to port the code that creates the pattern from the HIR lowering to an MIR transformation (or to MIR lowering).
+This code would create the old pattern from the explicit MIR representation instead of from the HIR representation.
+Note that this problem will disappear later when we will have completed the porting of all window functions to the prefix sum rendering, because then all need for the old pattern would disappear with an explicit MIR representation.

 The 3 representation options in MIR are: